Midcareer journalists can apply for a fellowship at the University of Michigan in Ann Arbor.

 The Knight-Wallace Journalism Fellowship, sponsored by the University of Michigan, brings exceptional journalists from the United States and abroad together for a year of academic study.
 Fellows devise a personalized plan of study with access to the courses and resources at the university.

 Selected journalists are able to access the resources of a world-class university and dive into a journalism project.

 Typically, 12 Americans are joined by six to eight international colleagues.
 Applicants must be granted a leave of absence for the academic year from their employers.

 Applicants must have at least five years of professional experience.
 Print, broadcast and online journalists are eligible to apply.
-U.S. fellows receive US$75,000 and have their tuition and travel costs covered by the program.
-The stipend for international fellows varies.
+Fellows receive an US$85,000 stipend for living expenses, plus US$5,000 for relocation expenses.